-A new fashion fad.
+A new sexy fashion fad full of jeans and heels.
 The Duggar sisters were known to have a conservative look growing up, but now that most of them are married and have started their own families, they have been experimenting with a new sense of style.

 In their 2014 book titled Growing Up Duggar, the reality siblings explained why they were raised with such strict rules when it comes to their dress code — noting it had to do with their traditional, religious values, and respecting the wishes of their parents, Jim Bob and Michelle Duggar.